crackedminds333/BaseSys4Backtesting/WeeklyOptions/Readme.txt

 ->Name each CSVfile to a [articular standard, making it easy for calling the data during backtesting -> Name each folder correspondingly
 -> Name the first column of each CSV with the updated CSV name.
 (Didn't look like it was needed but I thought I won't take the chance)

+If you are choosing to use the data, you do so at your discretion.
+The author and I am not responsible for any damage.
+Feel free to contact me if you find mistakes in my code.